-- At the conclusion of the post-visit, the senior colleague and the candidate will both sign the Classroom Observation Record Form (see the end of 3.7.3) indicating the dates that they have completed the required pre-meeting, classroom observation(s), and postvisitation meeting. - The Classroom Observation Record Form will be given to the department chair who will deliver the form to the Provost's Office where it will be place in the candidate's file.
+- At the conclusion of the post-visit, the senior colleague and the candidate will both sign the Classroom Observation Record Form (see the end of 3.7.3) indicating the dates that they have completed the required pre-meeting, classroom observation(s), and post-visitation meeting. - The Classroom Observation Record Form will be given to the department chair who will deliver the form to the Provost's Office where it will be placed in the candidate's file.

 The Provost is the final arbiter of Handbook procedures, including those governing the selection of observers for evaluative purposes, and is available to confer with candidates, chairs, and senior colleagues about any procedures contained herein.
-[Approved by the Board of Trustees, January 2021]